 The purpose of documenting this disparity is not to produce despair.
 It is to produce reform.
 And the evidence suggests reform is possible when the political will exists.

 Bryan Stevenson, whose work at the Equal Justice Initiative has documented wrongful convictions and excessive sentences for decades, has never argued that the system should ignore crime.
 He argues that a system treating identical conduct differently by race is not justice (Stevenson, Just Mercy, Spiegel & Grau, 2014).
-And he is right.
+He is right.

-The Puzzle and the Solution
+Try 10 Free RELIQ Questions →The Puzzle and the Solution

 How does a system that claims to deliver equal justice under law produce a documented, federally certified 19.1% sentencing gap — after controlling for every legally relevant variable — and continue to call itself just?